skylixone/orca-ooux-skill/README.md

 **Any other agent**
 Paste or attach `SKILL.md` as a system prompt or context document, then tell the agent: "run an OOUX workshop on this brief: [brief]".
 The agent has everything it needs to facilitate the full session.

-Or just point your agent to this repo — they will know what to do.

 ---